Do you have a toddler? If you do and you are about to travel with them, you need this ‘hand luggage top tips for travelling with toddlers’ guide!!

 - Change of clothes and a plastic bag to but the wet/dirty ones in

-- Reins or similar to keep hold of your toddler in a busy airport when they don’t want to go in the buggy or you want them out of the buggy so you can use it to carry all the bags full of stuff!!
-We have the backpacks with detachable lead which were invaluable through the whole of the toddler era!!
+- Reins or similar to keep hold of your toddler in a busy airport.
+Handy when they don’t want to go in the buggy or you want them out of the buggy so you can use it to carry all the bags full of stuff!!
+We have the backpacks with detachable leads which were invaluable through the whole of the toddler era!!
 Not only can you keep hold of them, but they can carry some of their own stuff too! #winwin

-What would be your top tip for travelling with your toddlers?
-What are your hand luggage must-haves?
+What would be your hand luggage top tips for travelling with toddlers?

 Check out my previous post Non-Essential Essentials for a Fab Family Holiday for more ideas on what to pack, when holidaying with kids!